Julia Evans recently wrote about the tiny personal programs she’s

 these scans.
 Unfortunately, TIFF files can be massive.
 A single page was

-created a PDF file which was 348
+just over 1MB, and somehow convert created a PDF file which was 348

 MB large – huge when the input was only 40 1MB files.
 Luckily Preview on